svinson1121/pyhss-gui/README.md

 Switched Docker image from Apache (httpd:alpine) to NGINX (nginx:alpine) for better SPA support.

 Added a 10 Sec background refresh to the Dashboard data.

+Temp Fix for Dashboard Data, Subscribers is just a mirror of PCRF Subscribers for now.
+ - looking for a better way to collect just Subscribers online data.